-In its FIP, the licensee stated that the controls available at the ROS are accessible and functional under a range of plant conditions, including severe accident conditions with due consideration to source term and dose impact on operator exposure, ELAP, inadequate containment cooling, and loss of reactor building ventilation.
-The ROS contains manually-operated valves that supply pneumatics to the HCVS flow path valve actuators so that these valves may be opened without power to the valve actuator solenoids and regardless of any containment isolation signals.
+In its FIP, the licensee stated that the ROS contains manually operated valves that supply pneumatics to the HCVS flow path valve actuators so that these valves may be opened without power to the valve actuator solenoids and regardless of any containment isolation signals that may be actuated.
 This provides a diverse method of valve operation and improves system reliability.